brimdata/zed/pkg/zng/docs/spec.md

 "hello, world"
 42
 "there's a fly in my soup!"
-"no, there isn't.""
+"no, there isn't."
 3
 ```

-Often, ZNG streams are comprised as a sequence of records, which works well to provide
+ZNG streams are often comprised as a sequence of records, which works well to provide
 an efficient representation of structured logs.
 In this case, a new type code is
 needed to define the schema for each distinct record.
 To define a new
 type, the "#" syntax is used.
 For example,
 logs from the open-source Zeek system might look like this
 ```
-#23:ip=addr
+#alias:addr=ip
 #24:record[_path:string,ts:time,uid:string,id:record[orig_h:addr,orig_p:port,resp_h:addr,resp_p:port]...
 #25:record[_path:string,ts:time,uid:string,id:record[orig_h:addr,orig_p:port,resp_h:addr,resp_p:port]...
 24:conn;1425565514.419939;CogZFI3py5JsFZGik;[192.168.1.1:;80/tcp;192.168.1.2;8080;]...